Billy Keast

 Billy Keast (born 24 November 1996) is an English professional rugby union player.
-He predominantly plays as a loosehead prop but has played as a tighthead prop before.
+He predominantly plays as a loosehead prop but had played as a tighthead prop until he was 21.

 Keast's father, Richard, played prop for Redruth and Cornwall.
 Keast was educated at Truro College.
 He represented England at U18 and U20 Rugby.

+He was part of the 2016 England U20 Junior World Cup winning squad.

 Keast plays for Premiership Rugby side the Exeter Chiefs.
 In November 2016 he made his Chiefs debut in an Anglo-Welsh Cup clash away to Harlequins.
 Keast started in the same competition a week later as the Chiefs beat Cardiff Blues 62–25 at Sandy Park.
 In 2016 he played for Redruth on loan, and in August 2017 he joined the Cornish Pirates on loan.
-In 2020 he was playing for the Chiefs.
+He played regularly during the Chiefs 2020 double winning season.